4/26 in Yankee History

 2006: At the Stadium, Tampa Bay beat the Yankees 4-2 despite setting a

 team record by walking 14 batters.
+The most generous among the 5 hurlers who take mound for the Rays is Seth McClung, who issues 7 free passes.
 It is the first time a team has

 walked 14 and won a game of 10 innings or less since April 26, 1993,

 when Philadelphia did it over 10 innings against San Francisco.

 2005: The Yankees pound the Angels‚ 12-4.
 Alex Rodriguez strokes 3 HRs